abacusci/mod-excel-calc-sheets/README.md

 |  5  |       |       |       | =SUM(D2:D4) | |
 ```

-Welcome to the official repository for the **July 2025 edition** of our spreadsheet productivity module at **Abacus Computing Institute**.
+Welcome to the official repository for the our spreadsheet productivity module at **Abacus Computing Institute**.

 This module is designed for students (Builders level) who want to master spreadsheet tools in a progressive, integrated and professional way — starting from the basics and reaching advanced techniques, automation and external integrations.